supagreybard/UESRPG-Rebuilt/README.md

 ### Running the Local Development Server

-For developer convenience, I've set up a docker compose project in the project's `dev-server/` directory which is intended to run a clean, UESRPG Rebuilt-only instance of Foundry for local development purposes.
+For developer convenience, I've set up a docker compose project in the `dev-server/` directory which is intended to run a clean, UESRPG Rebuilt-only instance of Foundry for local development purposes.

 If you're new to docker, visit Docker's  page for more info.